 This plant identification course walk is easy to reach from Peterborough, Northampton, Bedford, Stevenage, Newmarket, Wellingborough, Kettering and Cambridge.

 Wednesday 19 May 2021 - Book here

 Cost and duration

 £80 per person (inc fees) 10am - 4pm

 (If this course is cancelled due to Covid, a full refund will be given) Foraging course vouchers are not valid for this course

 Hinchingbrooke Country Park, Cambridgeshire

-Participants must be aged 18 or over - sorry, no children under 18 or babes in arms on this course.
+Participants must be aged 18 years or older - no children under 18 or babes in arms allowed on this course

 There may be opportunities to buy plants and learning materials on this course.

 Edibility will not be a focus of this course - this is an identification course not a foraging course